Looking for Answers?

 You are treated with respect.

-The doctor listens to you and reviews your records that you uploaded online.
+The provider listens to you and reviews your records that you uploaded online.

 Upon approval you are emailed a written certification.